zoumus/Bel-Chocolate/README.md

 2. Reviews

 On a listing's show page, the user will have the option to leave a review along with a star rating.
 There is error handling - a review will not be submitted and a message will pop up if the user does not fill in all fields.
 After posting a review, the user can edit or delete said review by clicking the corresponding buttons.
 Only reviews made by the current user can be edited and deleted.
-Only reviews made by the current user can be edited and deleted.

 ![](https://github.com/zoumus/Bel-Chocolate/blob/main/app/assets/images/Screen%20Shot%202022-09-17%20at%2012.33.59%20PM.png)